PERCE-NEIGE/footnote-style/README.md

 ## Refresh

 Newly created footnotes will revert to the Google default style.Use the "refresh" button to bring the document in line with the styling chosen in Footnote Stylist.

+## Font

+Footnote Stylist does not interfere with the way Google Docs styles interact with footnotes.
+If the font of the Normal style is changed, these changes will be reflected in the footnotes.
+Docs' default font size is 10pt.
+If footnotes revert to this on changing the Normal style, simply refresh the document from the Footnote Sylist menu.